-Yesterday we asked our reviewers for their top picks for stocking stuffers, and today they’re chiming in with their thoughts on the best gifts to put under the tree.
+We’ve now shared our reviewers’ top picks for stocking stuffers and bigger gifts that you might need to hide in the garage, and here they’re chiming in with their thoughts on the best gifts to put under the tree.

 These are the best sweatpants I’ve ever used.
 They’re soft, stretchy, they look just stylish enough that I don’t have to hide my face while wearing them in public, and they’re made of merino wool, so you can wear them for a disgustingly long period of time before you need to wash them.

 In other words, they’re the perfect gift for someone who refuses to wear real pants.

 While Mons Royale makes my favorite sweatpant, Everlane makes my favorite cotton t-shirts.
 Their T’s are super soft, durable, comfy, and they have what I consider to be a perfect fit — fairly slim and flattering, but nowhere near skin-tight.

 Everlane’s T’s are on par with those that cost more than twice as much, meaning you can get your special someone a few (or just get a few for yourself).

 This is a fantastic resort and sidecountry pack.
 It doesn’t move around when you’re headed downhill, it carries skis better than any other 20L pack I’ve used, and it’s proven to be very durable.
 I think it’d make a great gift for anyone who likes to carry some stuff when they’re skiing inbounds, or anyone who likes to go out for quick day-tours.